Clive Thomas (football): Professional career

-In February 1973, Thomas became the first and only referee to send off the notorious Liverpool hard man Tommy Smith, although this was for speaking out of turn rather than foul play.
+In February 1973, Thomas became the first and only referee to send off Liverpool's Tommy Smith, who had a reputation as an aggressive player, although the red card was for speaking out of turn rather than foul play.

 During a long and sometimes controversial career as a referee in the old English First Division, he was known as "The Book" due to his strict interpretation of the laws of the game.
 His biggest occasion in domestic football came in 1976 when he took charge of the FA Cup final between Southampton and Manchester United.
-Thomas later admitted that he thought the only goal of the game scored by Bobby Stokes was "offside at the time" but was behind play and had to rely upon the linesman who deemed Stokes to be onside.
+Thomas later said that he thought the only goal of the game, which was scored by Bobby Stokes, was offside, but was behind play and had to rely upon the linesman who deemed Stokes to be onside.

 Thomas was involved in another controversy when refereeing the semi-final of the FA Cup in 1977 between local rivals Liverpool and Everton.
 With the game locked at 2–2 in the closing stages, Thomas disallowed what appeared to be a winning goal from Everton's Bryan Hamilton for handball.
 Liverpool went on to win the replay.
 Coincidentally, Thomas had also refereed the replay of a semi-final of the FA Cup in 1975 in which he had disallowed efforts by the same player while playing for Ipswich Town against West Ham United, West Ham winning the tie.

 Thomas refereed the 1981 Football League Cup final between Liverpool and West Ham United.
 West Ham manager John Lyall said "he felt cheated" after Thomas allowed a late goal from Alan Kennedy to stand, despite the prone Sammy Lee lying on the grass in an offside position and in a direct line of sight of the West Ham goalkeeper.
 Thomas declared that Lee was "not interfering with play".
 This incident occurred just two minutes before the end of extra time and looked likely to give Liverpool a 1–0 win, only for West Ham to equalise with a penalty in the final minute.
 Thomas also refereed the replay, which Liverpool won 2–1.

-In the same season, he officiated an FA Cup semi-final between Tottenham Hotspur and Wolves and gave a controversial late penalty to Wolves, which was scored by Willie Carr and took the game to a replay.
-Wolves manager John Barnwell later admitted it was a tactical move as the game neared its end for Wolves players to drive into the box with the ball and fall at the merest touch, in case Thomas was "in one of his moods".
+In the same season, he officiated an FA Cup semi-final between Tottenham Hotspur and Wolves and gave a late penalty to Wolves, which was scored by Willie Carr and took the game to a replay.
+Wolves manager John Barnwell later said it was a tactical move as the game neared its end for Wolves players to drive into the box with the ball and fall at the merest touch, in case Thomas was "in one of his moods".

 Thomas retired as a referee in 1984.